Dental Treatments - Surgical Dentistry

 The surgical procedures that are most commonly carried out in our clinic are as follows:

 - Extraction of failing or broken down teeth

 - Surgical removal of symptomatic 3rd molars (wisdom teeth), including the complex and impacted ones

 - Implant placement and the associated bone grafting and soft tissue management

-Surgical procedures and Operations carried out by our experienced dental surgeons are done quickly and efficiently to make the procedure as easy for patients as possible.
+Surgical procedures carried out by our experienced dental surgeons are done quickly and efficiently to make the procedure as easy for patients as possible.
 The surgeon’s experience coupled with the use of special microsurgical instruments means that even complex situations can be handled using minimally invasive techniques in order to minimise post-operative discomfort for patients.
 These procedures help to optimise healing and to preserve bone volume if future implant placement is planned to replace teeth.

 Many dentists are not comfortable with removal of complex and broken down teeth and they sometimes need to refer these cases to NHS hospitals where, unfortunately, there can be long waiting lists.
 At Hospital Lane we can prioritise patients in pain and remove the offending teeth in a matter of a few days.

 Patients can be understandably very nervous about having their teeth removed and in some cases intravenous sedation is a good option.
 Sedation relieves anxiety and often there is no recollection of the procedure thus making the surgery a less traumatic experience and it is the ideal choice if you feel nervous.

 Autogenous bone graft procedure

 This procedure involves using the patient's own bone.
 This bone is considered to be the 'gold standard' in grafting procedures because the patient's own bone will have better healing properties and acceptance by the body.